rweigel/phys260/Continuous_Charge_Distributions/Continuous_Charge_Distributions.md

 2. Find the electric field magnitude and direction at $(x,y)=(b,0)$.

    \ifsolutions
    **Answer** Same as 1.
-For a long line of charge, the electric field is always perpendicular to the line.
+For a long line of charge, the electric field is always perpendicular to the line; the field due to a long line of charge depends only on the perpendicular distance to the line, which is the same here as in part 1.
    \fi